SandyDheringe/react-basic-arch/README.md

 This project demonstrate the basic react app architecture

-1. It helps you to setup enviroment (sandbox, staging)
+1. It helps you to setup enviroment (sandbox, prod)

 2. It also helps you to customiza the enviroment specific setting.